imran1509/LW-Tasks/Everyday Summary/Everyday-Summary.md

 I joined LiveWyer's slack on 17th March and got my first task on 18th March

-In my first, I SSH'd into a VM and set up a local Kubernetes cluster using K3s.
+In my first task, I SSH'd into a VM and set up a local Kubernetes cluster using K3s.
 I installed essential tools, including Neovim, Zsh, Git, Kubectl, Terraform, and Helm.
 I then cloned the Bitnami charts repository via Git, edited the values.yaml file of the Nginx chart using Neovim to set replicaCount to 2, and deployed it to the local Kubernetes cluster using Helm.
 Finally, I verified the deployment using Kubectl to ensure two replicas were running successfully.

 Following this, the next day, I received an invitation to Tailscale from David.
 He provided me with a new VM address and credentials, requesting me to repeat the same task on the new VM.